pachyderm/pachyderm/doc/concepts/pipeline-concepts/distributed_computing.md

 ## Controlling the Number of Workers

-You can control the number of workers that Pachyderm runs in a pipeline by defining the `parallelism` parameter in the [pipeline specification](../reference/pipeline_spec.html).
+You can control the number of worker pods that Pachyderm runs in a pipeline by defining the `parallelism` parameter in the [pipeline specification](../reference/pipeline_spec.html).